-All applicants applying for an Educational Credential Assessment (ECA) provided by University of Toronto’s School of Continuing Studies (UT) through its Comparative Education Service (CES), are required to accept the following terms and conditions at the time that they create an account with us.
+All applicants applying for an Educational Credential Assessment (ECA) provided by University of Toronto’s School of Continuing Studies (U of T) through its Comparative Education Service (CES), are required to accept the following terms and conditions at the time that they create an account with us.
 The following are our current Terms and Conditions.

 - Personal information provided by you will be used to assess and evaluate the education earned outside of Canada against the accepted credentialed standards within Canada.
 If you are applying for or updating an existing ECA for Canadian Immigration programs, then your ECA report and the personal information contained within will be disclosed to Federal Immigration, Refugees, and Citizenship Canada (IRCC) and, if applicable, provincial and/or territorial nominee program officials in support of that purpose.

 - No personal information that you provide will be released to a third party without your prior consent, except if U of T determines that you have submitted false/falsified/forged/misrepresented/altered documents, in which case, U of T may notify government and non-government agencies and disclose your personal information to government and non-government agencies and associations where U of T determines that you have submitted false/falsified/forged/misrepresented/altered documents.

-- By submitting your signed application for an ECA, you hereby release the UT, its agents, vendors and any person or entity that provides information in accordance with your consent, from any and all actions, claims and demands for damages, loss, expense, or injury, howsoever arising, which may hereafter be sustained by you as a result of the provision, collection, use or disclosure of information as set out herein.
+- By submitting your signed application for an ECA, you hereby release the U of T, its agents, vendors and any person or entity that provides information in accordance with your consent, from any and all actions, claims and demands for damages, loss, expense, or injury, howsoever arising, which may hereafter be sustained by you as a result of the provision, collection, use or disclosure of information as set out herein.

-- UT may retain personal non-financial information which will include name and date of birth for at least ten years from the date of my application, and that it may retain this information indefinitely if CES determines that my documents are not authentic.
+- U of T may retain personal non-financial information which will include name and date of birth for at least ten years from the date of your application, and that it may retain this information indefinitely if CES determines that your documents are not authentic.